-- Microbial contaminants such as viruses and bacteria twildlife. - Inorganic contaminants such as salts and metals that can be naturally occurring or result urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and Herbicides which may come from a variety of sources such as storm water runoff and residential uses. - Organic chemical contaminants including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants which can be naturally occur ties.
+- wildlife. - Inorganic contaminants such as salts and metals that can be naturally occurring or result urban stormwater runoff, in-• dustrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and Herbicides which may come from a variety of sources such as storm water runoff and residential uses. - Organic chemical contaminants including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - ties.